wisewtf/stuff/README.md

 # stuff
-Random stuff from yours truly

-Absolutely filthy random code that makes no sense and doesn't serve any purpose but bloat your system, almost.
+Absolutely filthy and non-sensical repository of random code with (almost) no utility whatsoever.
+Use anything herein at your own expense, but your criticism is appreciated.